The tables of results allows you to consult the details of your results, per variation or per goal.

 Choose your breakdown and click on the “Validate” button.
 You can also apply this breakdown to all goals by checking the corresponding box below the drop-down list.

 After validation, you obtain a display of the results corresponding to the selected breakdown.
-In this example, the selected breakdown concerns the browser.
-The results are distributed according to the different browsers used by your visitors.
+In this example, the selected breakdown concerns the new/returning visitors.
+The results are distributed between new visitors and returning ones.

 Click on the variations to display the results associated with them, according to the chosen breakdown.
-To do this, click on the arrows on the right of each variation line.
+To do this, click on the arrows on the left of each variation line.

 The results then take place taking into account the chosen breakdown.